Motion Preserving, Fusion-Free Spine Care

 An Annular Tear

 Back or neck pain that doesn’t seem to resolve can be frustrating, especially when you don’t have clear answers.
-An annular tear may be the source of your discomfort, even if imaging looks “normal” at first glance.
+An annular tear, also called an annular fissure, may be the source of your discomfort, even if imaging looks “normal” at first glance.

-At Spine Motion Specialists, we focus on identifying the true cause of your pain and offering motion-preserving solutions that protect your mobility and long-term function.
+At Spine Motion Specialists, we focus on identifying the true cause of your pain and providing annular tear treatment options that preserve motion while protecting your mobility and long-term function.

 What Is It?